MattKuebrich/roundabout/roundabout_manual.md

 Patch hint: Feeding the DAC with outputs from the divider section, then using that as CV for an oscillator will generate cool arpeggios.

 ## Shift Register
+There are 2, 4-bit shift registers.
+You patch a clock and data pulse into the shift register.

+On each clock pulse, if the data input is high, a 1 gets passed into the 1st register.
+If the data input is low, a 0 gets passed.
+With each successive pulse, the data gets moved down the registers.

+Patch hint: you can "loop" the register by patching the 4th register back into the data input.
+Patch hint2: you can get an 8-bit register by patching the 4th register or SR1 into the data input of SR2 and uses the same clock source for both shift registers.

 The shift register clock expects a clean square wave.
 When feeding it something else (like a triangle, saw or the output of the filter), it can behave inconsistantly, but sometimes that's *cool*.
 If you want it to work "properly", pass the offending signal through the /1 on the divider before going into the clock.
 This basically turns any signal into a square wave.

 ## Mixer